Cal Poly: Athletic and Academic Excellence

 6. Cal Poly has strong rivalries in several sports, most notably the Blue-Green rivalry with UC Santa Barbara.
-Two men's soccer matches pitting the Mustangs against the Gauchos drew sellout crowds of 11,075 at Alex G. Spanos Stadium and the Mustang football team also has drawn five sellout crowds in the last four years, including two games with rival UC Davis.
+Men's soccer matches pitting the Mustangs against the Gauchos typically draw sellout crowds of 11,075 at Alex G. Spanos Stadium and the Mustang football team also has drawn six sellout crowds in the last eight years, including three games with rival UC Davis.

-8. Cal Poly's newly expanded Recreation Center will open in January 2012 and will include six new racquetball courts, a lap swim pool, a leisure pool, locker rooms, three sand volleyball courts and barbecue area, an indoor track, three air-conditioned fitness studios, the martial arts room, a multi-activity center, 21,000 square feet of weight/exercise space, additional basketball, volleyball and badminton courts, and much more!
+8. Cal Poly's expanded Recreation Center opened in January 2012 and includes six new racquetball courts, a lap swim pool, a leisure pool, locker rooms, three sand volleyball courts and barbecue area, an indoor track, three air-conditioned fitness studios, the martial arts room, a multi-activity center, 21,000 square feet of weight/exercise space, additional basketball, volleyball and badminton courts, and much more!

-10. Cal Poly annually remains among the top-10 schools in the United States in granting degrees to Hispanic, Asian and other minority students in the fields of agriculture, architecture and engineering.
+10. Cal Poly annually remains among the top-10 schools in the United States in granting degrees to Latino, Asian and other minority students in the fields of agriculture, architecture and engineering.

 11. A Cal Poly graduate can expect a great return on their investment in their education.
 In a 2008-2009 self-reported survey conducted by Career Services, 81 percent of graduates reported they were either working full time (63 percent) or attending graduate school (18 percent).